kingspp/QueryDict/README.md

 QueryList is a Mongo Style Queryable Python List.

 ##### 2. What are the uses of QueryList?<br/>
-Imagine the trivial nature of python list manipulation combined with powerful query feature of mongo with persist support.
+Imagine the simple nature of python list manipulation combined with <br>
+powerful query feature of mongo with persist support.
 Voila - QueryList

 ##### 3. What are the features supported by QueryList?<br/>